HOPE PROGRAM

 POSSIBLE OUTCOMES

-Living with health challenges can affect how you feel in your body, how you see yourself, and how you relate to everyday life and other people.
+Facing illness can affect how you feel in your body, how you see yourself, and how you relate to everyday life and other people.

-Some participants may begin to experience:
+Participants may begin to experience:

 Feeling less alone